CWA’s Jack Hawks responds to Inland Valley Daily Bulletin Guest Commentary

 Residents deserve “reliable, meaningful information” about Claremont’s water situation, as Allen writes.
 The city’s “appraisal” has not been substantiated, does not reflect fair market value, and doesn’t establish a purchase price.
 Yet, Allen’s opinion that the acquisition price would be comparable to the City’s valuation is contradicted by historical evidence proving otherwise.
 His statement that the acquisition would be paid for with savings on water bills, and not by taxes, has no basis in any public document produced or released by the city.

-Every water utility in California – municipal or private – is facing cost increases and pressure to increase rates to fund needed infrastructure improvements and new regulatory requirements, No objective observer can draw the conclusion that rate savings will pay for an acquisition, and Claremont’s residents should not be misled into thinking that it’s a feasible outcome.
+Every water utility in California – municipal or regulated– is facing cost increases and pressure to increase rates to fund needed infrastructure improvements and new regulatory requirements, No objective observer can draw the conclusion that rate savings will pay for an acquisition, and Claremont’s residents should not be misled into thinking that it’s a feasible outcome.

 Instead, residents should ask to see quantifiable information that justifies the city’s efforts to take over Golden State Water, including full disclosure of the city’s ongoing “operational study” (not just a city-approved summary).

 Customers deserve straightforward answers to legitimate questions like: How will the acquisition be paid for if the hoped-for savings do not materialize?
 Who will operate the system should the city go into the water business?
 Claremont does not have a water department and presumably would contract with a third party.
 How will this process take place and how open will it be?

 It’s time for residents to hear the full story about the true costs and risks of going into the water business.

 –Jack Hawks, Executive Director, California Water Association